ramanbhandari/ramanbhandari.github.io/index.md

 ### Technical

 * #### **Research Assistant (USRA)**
-Department of Mathematics, University of Manitoba
+*Department of Mathematics, University of Manitoba \
+Professor Kirill Kopotun*

+Worked with C++ to construct working algorithms for problems not solvable by hand in Mathematics.

 ## Projects